-Also known as hypoadrenocorticism, Addison’s Disease is an endocrine disorder caused by a deficiency of corticosteroids which are produced by the adrenal glands.
+Also known as hypoadrenocorticism, Addison’s disease is an endocrine disorder caused by a deficiency of corticosteroids (adrenal insufficiency) which are produced by the adrenal glands.
 The cause is the destruction of the adrenal cortices, which are responsible for producing a number of hormones.

 Located on top of the kidneys, the adrenal cortices (also known as suprarenal glands) have an outer and inner layer.

 - Adrenal cortex: The outer layer of the gland, called the adrenal cortex, produces hormones including cortisol, DHEA, estrogen, and testosterone.
 Cortisol is essential for life, it plays several important roles, some of which include converting proteins into energy, releasing glycogen and has pronounced anti-inflammatory and immunosuppressive effects.